 Festival Boots?
-I wore them at the Deershed Festival last weekend.
+I wore them at the Deershed Festival.
 Alas I was hoping to look all smug, comfortable and dry in the usual UK festival camping rain and mud wearing these instead of wellies.
 The heatwave we are having put pay to that.
-I was doing a lot of to and fro all around the site and they made my feet feel a whole lot better than wearing thin trainers.

 Will I wear them a lot?
 Yes.
-Plus this heatwave won’t last long.
+Here in the UK we have a lot of wet weather.
 Friends that have physically seen them are curious by the quality and can see the durability of them.
-This heatwave will not last and when the usual English weather returns, I will be prepared, even more so when walking Malc, he seeks out mud and water.
+I will be prepared, even more so when walking Malc, he seeks out mud and water.

 If you have to wear wellington boots or other boots for our unpredictable weather and are sick of having to keep replacing, plus want some comfort too, then give these L.L.
 Bean Boots a try.
 Look after your feet and they will look after you.

 L.L.
 Bean’s ‘Beanboots’ have been around over 100 years since 1912.
 An original, simple and effective boot design that has hardly changed at all in that time due to how effective and popular they have been.